 Open source intelligence (OSINT) is the systematic collection and analysis of information from publicly accessible sources.
 These include websites, social media platforms, domain registries, corporate filings, court records, patent databases, breach databases, code repositories, and even satellite imagery.

-The U.S. Department of State defines OSINT as information "collected, exploited, and disseminated in a timely manner to an appropriate audience for the purpose of addressing a specific intelligence requirement."
+The U.S. intelligence community's official definition, codified in Public Law 109-163, describes OSINT as information "collected, exploited, and disseminated in a timely manner to an appropriate audience for the purpose of addressing a specific intelligence requirement."

 For businesses, that intelligence requirement is usually one of three things: